uw-madison-microbiome-hub/computational_resources/README.md

 The purpose of this repository is consolidate scripts/pipelines developed and shared by UW-Madison microbiome community members.
 We hope this resource will support campus researchers with their data analysis.

-Follow this [link](https://uw-madison-microbiome-hub.github.io/computational_resources/CONTRIBUTING) to find a template on how to add scripts to this site.
+If you would like to contribute, please follow this [link](https://uw-madison-microbiome-hub.github.io/computational_resources/CONTRIBUTING) to find a template on how to add your scripts to this site.

 To access or add **CHTC/ HTcondor** submit files please click this [link](https://uw-madison-microbiome-hub.github.io/CHTC_submit-files/)